wigwamapp/wigwam/docs/SECURITY.md

-# OG Wallet - Security Guidelines
+# Wigwam - Security Guidelines

-At OG Wallet, we prioritize the security and privacy of our users' digital assets and personal information.
+At Wigwam, we prioritize the security and privacy of our users' digital assets and personal information.
 This document outlines the security measures and features we have implemented to ensure a secure web3 wallet experience.

 ### 1. Encryption